The Truth About The Corgi Fairy Saddle

 Corgi fairy saddle

-The Corgi Fairy Saddle Legend
+The Legend Of The Corgi Fairy Saddle

 Corgi fairy saddle

-Here’s The Corgi Fantasy Poem
+The Corgi Fantasy Poem

 This was written by Anne G. Biddlecombe, founding member of the Welsh Corgi League, in 1946.
+It’s a wonderful poem that really highlights how fantastic and mystical this breed is.

 Would you know where Corgis came from?